zarazaga/ImpatientGIS/Impatient_Ch4.md

 ![](export.png)

-*(the backup data folder contains a joined London shapefile- just in case)*
+*(ps. the 'backup data' folder contains a joined 'London' shapefile- just in case!)*

 Change the symbology of the London layer to show relative population density.